 The new 4-storey building consists of classrooms, lecture theatres, a lecture hall in the basement and a library.
 To ensure maximum transparency in the basement lecture hall, Glotman•Simpson utilized large post tensioned transfer beams that spanned 18.8 meters on the ground floor.
 These beams were used to replace columns to ensure vision was not impaired for students and were used to support the entire building structure above.

-The new building had to be seismically separated from the existing adjacent buildings, which were used for gravity support along the east side and parts of the north and south sides.
-Glotman•Simpson provided horizontal slip connections at the building-to-building joints to allow the new building to move independently.
-The roof uses long span glulam beams to accommodate the curved sloping roof of the lecture theatres at the top level.
-Phase 1 of this project was completed in January 2010.
+Although it is linked to the existing building by a dramatic soaring atrium, the new addition was seismically separated from the existing adjacent buildings as they provided gravity support along the east side, and parts of the north and south sides.
+Glotman•Simpson designed horizontal slip connections at the building-to-building joints which allowed the new building to move independently.
+The roof has long span glulam beams to accommodate the curved sloping roof of the lecture theatres at the top level.